Call us 901-761-3770

 At our Memphis periodontal office, we know that thousands of patients avoid dental care every year due to anxiety.
 We offer several different types of dental sedation to help your visit be comfortable and fear free.
 Just ask about sedation when you request your appointment.

 Insurance coverage varies widely!
 Necessary medical treatment may be covered, but cosmetic treatments may not.
-Our financial office is ready and willing to go over your options and your insurance coverage with you, and you can also apply for CareCredit to finance your periodontal care.
+Our financial office is ready and willing to go over your options and your insurance coverage with you, and you can also apply for Lending Club or CareCredit to finance your periodontal care.

 All prescribed and over the counter medications and supplements you are taking should be noted on the appropriate form in your new patient registration packet, along with any health conditions.
 Please especially let us know if you are on heart medication or blood thinners.
 We use a special mouth rinse to prevent bleeding during periodontal procedures, so you won’t usually have to stop taking your medications before surgery.